LIGMATV/Awesome-Ringtone/README.md

 - [Ringtone Maker](https://play.google.com/store/apps/details?id=ringtonemaker.musiccutter.customringtones.freeringtonemaker&hl=en) - Free Ringtone Maker: Music Cutter, Custom Ringtone is a free ringtone maker app to make custom ringtones.
 - [Ringtones for Android](https://play.google.com/store/apps/details?id=com.bestringtonesapps.freeringtonesforandroid&hl=en) - Ringtones for Android helps you to easily personalize your phone with music ringtones and HD wallpapers.
 - [Solovey](https://play.google.com/store/apps/details?id=su.solovey.app&hl=en) - SOLOVEY Android ringtones, notification and alarm sounds, music and songs for phone calls, message tones right in your pocket.
-- [UltimateRingtonePicker](https://github.com/DeweyReed/UltimateRingtonePicker/releases) `FOSS` - Pick ringtone, notification, alarm sound and ringtone files from external storage with an activity or a dialog
+- [UltimateRingtonePicker](https://github.com/DeweyReed/UltimateRingtonePicker/releases) `FOSS` - Pick ringtone, notification, alarm sound and ringtone files from external storage with an activity or a dialog.

 ### Article

-- [Change your ringtone on popular messaging apps](https://www.androidpolice.com/change-android-ringtone/#bonus-change-your-ringtone-on-popular-messaging-apps) - (For WhatsApp, Google Meet, Telegram, and Discord)
+- [Change your ringtone on popular messaging apps](https://www.androidpolice.com/change-android-ringtone/#bonus-change-your-ringtone-on-popular-messaging-apps) - For WhatsApp, Google Meet, Telegram, and Discord.
-- [How to change the ringtone on your Android phone](https://www.theverge.com/23912669/ringtone-android-pixel-galaxy-mobile-how-to) (For Samsung and Google Pixel)
+- [How to change the ringtone on your Android phone](https://www.theverge.com/23912669/ringtone-android-pixel-galaxy-mobile-how-to) - For Samsung and Google Pixel.
-- [How to Set a Ringtone for an Android Contact](https://www.wikihow.com/Set-a-Ringtone-for-an-Android-Contact) (For Samsung Phone and Google Contact)
+- [How to Set a Ringtone for an Android Contact](https://www.wikihow.com/Set-a-Ringtone-for-an-Android-Contact) - For Samsung Phone and Google Contact.
-- [How to set custom ringtones on Xiaomi and Redmi](https://en.xiaomitoday.it/come-personalizzare-suoneria-xiaomi-redmi.html) (For Xiaomi, Redmi and Poco)
+- [How to set custom ringtones on Xiaomi and Redmi](https://en.xiaomitoday.it/come-personalizzare-suoneria-xiaomi-redmi.html) - For Xiaomi, Redmi and Poco.
-- [The Ultimate Guide To How To Change Ringtones on Android](https://www.smartprix.com/bytes/the-ultimate-guide-to-how-to-change-ringtones-on-android/) (For Samsung, Google Pixel, Nothing, OnePlus, Oppo, Realme, Xiaomi, Redmi, Poco, Vivo, iQoo and Contact apps)
+- [The Ultimate Guide To How To Change Ringtones on Android](https://www.smartprix.com/bytes/the-ultimate-guide-to-how-to-change-ringtones-on-android/) - For Samsung, Google Pixel, Nothing, OnePlus, Oppo, Realme, Xiaomi, Redmi, Poco, Vivo, iQoo and Contact apps.

 ## Copyright Notice